35ajstern/simple_academic_website/pages/teaching.md

 <ul style="list-style-type:none;">

-<li><b>Courtney Rauchman</b> is in her fourth year of undergraduate studies at UC Berkeley, majoring in Data Science.
-Her research is in statistical and population genetics.
-She received a $5,000 SURF award for her to continue research in the lab during Summer 2019! </li>
+<li><b>Zaid Ahmad</b> is in his third year of undergraduate studies at UC Berkeley, majoring in math and statistics.
+Zaid is working on methods to combine ancient and modern DNA sequence data to detect natural selection.</li>

+<li><b>Courtney Rauchman</b> undergrad at UC Berkeley, graduated with a degree in Data Science.
+She studied the impact of stratification and natural selection on LD-based heritability estimates.</li>

 <li><b>Yulin Zhang</b> is a senior at Sun Yat-sen University in Guangzhou, China.
 Yulin studies the dynamics of genetic rescue and its effects on local adaptations.
-She is starting her PhD in Computational Biology at UC Berkeley in Fall 2021.
-Go Yulin!!</li>
+She is starting her PhD in Computational Biology at UC Berkeley in Fall 2021.</li>

 </ul>